Gladiator-16/Gladiator-16/README.md

 - 👯 I’m looking to collaborate on websites and Python programs
 - 🤔 I’m looking for help with ntg right now
 - 💬 Ask me about Hacking....... ig
-- 📫 How to reach me: supdudes1606@gmail.com
+- 📫 How to reach me: i am finding a way
 - 😄 Pronouns: crazy (like 100%)
 - ⚡ Fun fact: i play the drums🥁🥁